RamonHernandez1/configure-ad/README.md

 <img src="https://i.imgur.com/cGjvRke.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 </p>
 We can start creating Organizational Units (OU).
-Let's first create an OU named _EMPLOYEES.
-Create another OU named _ADMINS.
-In order to do that right click on the domain area.
-Select new->Organizational Unit and fill out the field.
-Then click inside of your OU and right click, select new and select user and fill out the information for your new user.
+Let's first create an OU named _EMPLOYEES then Create another OU named _ADMINS.
+In order to do that right click on the domain area, Select new->Organizational Unit and fill out the field, Then click inside of your OU and right click, Select new and select user and fill out the information for your new user.
 The user should be named Jane Doe, she is going to be an Admin so her username will be Jane_admin.
 Lastly add Jane to the domain admins security group.
 </p>
 <img src="https://i.imgur.com/hL7g5Y5.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />